MLR-SNet: Transferable LR Schedules for Heterogeneous Tasks: Conclusion and Discussion

 \section{Conclusion and Discussion}

-In this paper, we have proposed to learn an adaptive LR schedule in a meta learning manner.
-To this aim, we design a meta-learner with explicit mapping formulation to parameterize LR schedules, adaptively adjusting the LR to comply with current training dynamic based on training loss and information from past training histories.
-Comprehensive experiments substantiate the superiority of our method on various image and text benchmarks in its adaptability, generalization capability and robustness, as compared with current hand-designed LR schedules.
+In this paper, we have proposed to learn an adaptive and transferrable LR schedule in a meta learning manner.
+To this aim, we have designed an LSTM-type meta-learner (MLR-SNet) to parameterize LR schedules, which gives more flexibility to adaptively learn a proper LR schedule to comply with the complex training dynamics of DNNs.
+Meanwhile, the meta-learned LR schedules are plug-and-play and transferrable, which can be readily transferred to schedule LR for SGD to new heterogeneous tasks.
+Comprehensive experiments have been implemented, and the results substantiate the superiority of our method on various image and text benchmarks in its adaptability, transferability and robustness, as compared with current LR schedules policies.
+The MLR-SNet is hopeful to be useful in practical problems as it requires negligible increase in the parameter size and computation time, and small transferrable cost for new tasks.
+We will make further endeavor to further ameliorate our proposed method to make it as a general and useful tool for helping improve current DNN training.
+More practical applications will also be attempt to further verify its effectiveness in general learning tasks.

-The preliminary experimental evaluations show that our method gives good convergence performance on various tasks.
-We observe that the learned LR schedule in our experiments follows a consistent trajectory as shown in Fig.\ref{ss}, sharing a similar tendency as the pre-set LR schedules. such convergence guarantee \cite{li2020exponential} can roughly explain our good convergence performance for such DNNs training.
-The detailed theoretical analysis for convergence of our methods is left for further work.
-Furthermore, \cite{keskar2016large,dinh2017sharp} suggested that the width of a local optimum is related to generalization.
-Wider optima leads to better generalization.
-We use the visualization technique in \cite{izmailovaveraging} to visualize the "width" of the solutions for different LR schedules on CIFAR-100 with ResNet-18.
-As shown in Fig.\ref{curve}, our method lies a wide flat region of the train loss.
-This could explain the better generalization of our method compared with pre-set LR schedules.
-Deeper understandings on this point will be further investigated.